ros2/ros2_documentation/source/Installation/Eloquent/Windows-Development-Setup.rst

 Install additional DDS implementations (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find can find instructions :ref:`here <dds-windows-source>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-windows-source>`.

 Building the ROS 2 Code
 -----------------------